 In decades past, Second Reading was sometimes used to propose surprise amendments or to reintroduce amendments defeated in committee.
 At times it was used by the minority party in each house to stall the proceedings and prolong debate.
-But the tactical importance of Second Reading has been reduced by changes in the rules that require all committee and floor amendments to be referred to the Rules Committee or Committee on Assignments, whose approval is required for an amendment to be considered.
-The Rules

-Committee or Committee on Assignments can refer floor amendments to substantive committees for review and consideration.
+But the tactical importance of Second Reading has been reduced by changes in the rules that require all committee and floor amendments to be referred to the Rules Committee or Committee on Assignments, whose approval is required for an amendment to be considered (except, in the Senate, amendments deemed technical by the parliamentarian).
+The Rules Committee or Committee on Assignments can refer floor amendments to substantive committees for review and consideration.20